ttn-zh/lora-gateway-watchdog/README.md

-# iC880a-watchdog
+# SX1301 watchdog

-Watchdog service for the IMST iC880a concentrator board.
+Watchdog service for the LoRa concentrator boards based on the SX1301.